A typical in-text citation is composed of the author's name and page number (54).

 Format the Works Cited list so that the second and subsequent lines of each entry are indented half an inch from the left margin.

 Last name, First name.
 Title of Book.
-City of Publication, Publisher, Publication Date.
+Publisher, Publication Date.

 Gillespie, Paula, and Neal Lerner.
 The Allyn and Bacon Guide to Peer Tutoring.
 Allyn and Bacon, 2000.